Narotam-Mishra/react-native-learning/ReadMe.txt

 # Core Components contd..

-# In Android and iOS app development, we employ a fundamental building block called a `view` for user interfaces.
+# In Android and iOS app development, we employ a fundamental building block called a `View` for user interfaces.
 A view is a small rectangular element on the screen that can display text, images or respond to user input.

 # Android - views are written in Kotlin or Java,